Safety and Security Report

 Daily Crime Log*:

-UNM - Valencia PD maintain a Daily Crime Log of all reported by crimes reported by CSA’s on the UNM Main Campus, which includes:
+UNM-Valencia PD maintain a Daily Crime Log of all reported crimes, which includes:

 - Date and Time Crime Reported